 The Reactor Lab is a desktop app that provides simulations of a variety of chemical reactors.
 The Lab is useful in teaching Chemical Reaction Engineering.
 Students can actively learn about chemical reactions and reactors by performing experiments and analyzing data – quickly, safely, and inexpensively.
 The program can be downloaded free of charge.
 The Lab is not a general purpose simulator; if you have specific needs, contact us at (Richard K. Herz)

-When downloaded from this site, the Reactor Lab is supplied with a few lab modules.
+When downloaded from this site, the desktop Reactor Lab is supplied with a few lab modules.
 Additional modules can be obtained by going “on line” in the Lab and connecting the Lab to the Internet.

 The Lab has been developed by Richard K. Herz and his students at the University of California, San Diego, since 1993.
 The Lab has been downloaded by students from over 100 countries.